mgmarlow/mgmarlow.com/words/2023-06-17-flymake-clippy.md

 Nowadays, thanks to the efforts of Eglot author João Távora, Flymake and Flycheck are on mostly equal footing.
 I chose Flymake simply because it's built into Emacs and I didn't want to introduce a new dependency.
 That said, [Flycheck vs. Flymake](https://www.flycheck.org/en/latest/user/flycheck-versus-flymake.html) discusses the pros and cons in more detail.

-## clippy-flymake
+## flymake-clippy

-If you want to see Clippy warnings in your Rust buffers, check out [clippy-flymake](https://sr.ht/~mgmarlow/clippy-flymake/).
-Refer to the [README](https://git.sr.ht/~mgmarlow/clippy-flymake/tree/main/item/README.md) for setup instructions.
+If you want to see Clippy warnings in your Rust buffers, check out [flymake-clippy](https://sr.ht/~mgmarlow/flymake-clippy/).
+Refer to the [README](https://git.sr.ht/~mgmarlow/flymake-clippy/tree/main/item/README.md) for setup instructions.